 Welcome to the website of Epiphany Church in Newport, NH, a church dedicated to mission through outreach to the community.
-We are now in the Season of Pentecost, celebrating the sending out of Christ’s disciples to spread his Gospel to the world!!
+We are now in the Season of Advent, as we prayerfully await the coming of our Lord and Savior

 Our main weekly service has changed from Sunday at 10 am to Saturday at 5pm!

 On December 16 – Advent 3 – we will celebrate an All-Age Eucharist, with our Upbeat Youth Choir.
 We welcome our Bishop, the Rt.
 Rev. Rob.
 Hirschfeld who will preside and preach!
 He will meet with our Bishop’s Committee after church to discuss our future course..
 All are welcome.

 On Saturday November 18 we received this news, sad for us, but wonderful for our beloved Curate, Kelly Sundber Seaman.
 The Plymouth/Ashand congregations sorely need her talents as 2 very different parishes progress with merger.

 ” I need to share with you the news that I have been called to become the first called priest-in-charge of a developing church partnership between the Church of the Holy Spirit, Plymouth and St. Mark’s, Ashland.
 I will be joining this congregation on January 1 and my last day of service at Epiphany will be December 12.

 There is more I wish to express– the deep love and appreciation and gratitude I feel for you and all the people of Epiphany, and how thankful I am for all you’ve done to help me begin my life as a priest.
 For now, I want to make sure you are up to date about this development and to assure you of the Bishop’s and Jay’s commitment to continue the course we have set out to follow for the ongoing renewal of mission at Epiphany.